Ken Larsen's web site - DOLRT ROMF rezoning approved by Durham City Council (December 3, 2018)

 On December 3, 2018 the Durham City Council unanimously approved rezoning (from residential to industrial) for the Durham Orange Light Rail (DOLRT)'s Rail Operations and Maintenance Facility (ROMF).
 [INDY story].

-45 members of the public spoke against the rezoning.
-12 spoke for it.
+18 people spoke for the rezoning.
+45 people spoke against it.
 [Note: After all speakers spoke, Mayor Schewel said that there were 52 opponents and 18 proponents.
-Some people left before it was their turn.
+Some of the opponents left before it was their turn.
 It was a very long meeting.]

 A petition was presented with almost a thousand signatures advocating that the site not be rezoned.